coverflex-tech/backend-exercise/README.md

 Hello dear Backend developer!

-Your Project Manager needs you to build an app that can be used by company employees to self-manage their benefits.
+Our team needs to build an app that can be used by company employees to self-manage their benefits.
-Our Frontend Developer has already built a UI prototype to cover the required flows.
-You'll need to build an API to provide backend functionality to this prototype and integrate both.
+Our Frontend Engineer has already built a UI prototype to cover the required flows.
+We'll need to build an API to provide backend functionality to this prototype and integrate both.

 The API should include these use cases:
 * Retrieve data from a single user